One Million B.C.: Plot

 As Tumak departs, Loana, who has fallen in love with him, leaves her tribe to follow him, much to his dismay.
 Tumak pulls apples from a tree for himself, ignoring Loana.
 Seeing that she has trouble reaching apples herself, he relents and helps her.
-Along the way, they spot an Glyptodont which chases them up a tree.
-Later, as Tumak and Loana reach Rock Tribe territory, they are trapped in a fissure during a fight between a Dimetrodon and a lizard-like dinosaur.
+Along the way, they spot a giant armadillo, which chases them up a tree.
+Later, as Tumak and Loana reach Rock Tribe territory, they are trapped in a fissure during a fight between a sail-backed dinosaur and a lizard-like dinosaur.
 Loana escapes, but is menaced by the leader who previously displaced Akhoba.
 She blows her shell horn, leading Tumak to her rescue.
-He saves her by defeating the leader and becomes the new leader.
+He saves her by defeating the leader, becoming the new leader.

 Tumak has Loana handle the meals, which confuses the Rock Tribe, since she feeds the women and children first, then Akhoba whom she has sat on his former throne, and then the other elders.
 Lastly, Tumak and the able-bodied men are fed.
 The next day, Akhoba comes outside to see his tribe learning to gather fruits and vegetables, with Loana showing them which are good to eat and which are not.
-Loana and Tumak sit and talk, but Tumak is called away to help hunt a deer while Loana helps search for a missing child.
+Loana and Tumak sit and talk, but Tumak is called away to help hunt a deer, while Loana helps search for a missing child.

-A nearby volcano erupts, scattering the Rock Tribe and destroying their cave.
-A child's mother is engulfed by a lava flow to death; Loana saves the child but is cut off from the others by the lava flow.
+A nearby volcano erupts, scattering the Rock Tribe after destroying their cave.
+A child's mother is engulfed by a lava flow; Loana saves the child but is cut off from the others by the lava flow.
 She and the child head to the Shell Tribe.
-Many animals fall into the crevasses opened by the eruption.
-Tumak searches for Loana but finds only a scrap of her clothing near the lava flow and presumes her to be dead.
+Many animals fall into the crevasses opened by the volcanic eruption.
+Tumak searches for Loana but finds only a scrap of her clothing near the lava flow, and presumes her to be dead.

-Later, a Shell tribesman seeks out Tumak and tells him that Loana is still alive, but the Shell Tribe is trapped in their cave by a large Monitor lizard-like dinosaur.
-Tumak leads his men to attack and kill the animal.
+Later, a Shell tribesman seeks out Tumak and tells him that Loana is still alive, but the Shell Tribe is trapped in their cave by a large iguana-like dinosaur.
+Tumak leads his men to attack and kill the beast.
 Akohba and the women with the children follow.
-The Shell Tribe hold off the beast with torches.
+The Shell Tribe hold off the creature with torches.
 Tumak's direct spear attack is futile.
 Akhoba advises Tumak to distract the dinosaur while the rest of the men climb to higher ground.
 They start a rockslide that kills the beast.
 The formerly despised Akhoba becomes recognized for his experience and wisdom.
-The two tribes unite as one.
-Tumak, Loana, and the rescued child are framed in the dawn of a new day.
+As a result, both tribes unite as one.
+Tumak, Loana, and the rescued child are framed in the last scene as the dawn of a new day begins.